Starting School

 Communicate to your school and teachers the language you and your child prefer to use such as ‘neurodivergent’, ‘autistic’, ‘on the spectrum’, or ‘with autism’.
 Note that most autistic adults prefer the term ‘autistic’, as autism is an important part of their identity.
 Autism is not something you can ‘remove’ from a person – autism is part of who a person is.

 All children starting school need to be able to do some tasks independently.
 Observing and taking note of your child’s ‘starting school’ skills will help you to identify their strengths and abilities, and identify possible areas of support when starting school.
-The Starting school skills [PDF] list can help you to then communicate these observations to your child’s school and teacher.
+The Starting school skills list below can help you to then communicate these observations to your child’s school and teacher.

 Your child may already be receiving professional support.
 Discuss what information is appropriate to share with the school.